TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-migrationupgrade-rca.md

 ### Changes from previous engine versions

 - **RequestRateIsLarge errors have been removed**.
-Requests from the client application will not return 16500 errors anymore.
-Instead requests will resume until they complete or fulfill the timeout.
+  Requests from the client application will no longer return "16500" errors.
+Instead, requests will resume until they complete or fulfill the timeout.
 - Per request timeout is set to 60 seconds.
 - MongoDB collections created on the new wire protocol version will only have the `_id` property indexed by default.